interlay/interlay.github.io/docs/relayer/guide.md

 ### Registering your Relayer

 The default behaviour on Beta is automatic registration using Interlay's DOT faucet.
 This happens through the `auto-register-with-faucet-url`.
-Another option for registering is the `auto-register-with-collateral` flag, as described in the [README](https://github.com/interlay/polkabtc-clients/tree/master/vault).
+Another option for registering is the `auto-register-with-stake` flag, as described in the [README](https://github.com/interlay/polkabtc-clients/tree/master/vault).

 You can also register your relayer through the web UI.
 Go to the "Relayer" tab and click on the "Register (Lock DOT)" button, following the instructions.